How to Apply for Aid

 - If the SAR indicates the student's application has been selected for a process called verification, the student must transfer their IRS figures into their FAFSA (by using the IRS Data Retrieval Process) or submit signed copies of their federal tax transcript, along with a completed Verification Worksheet.

 - Once the student has been admitted to Xavier University and the Student Aid Report has been received, financial aid eligibility will be determined.
-Students will be notified by email when their award is ready to be viewed.
-The Office of Student Financial Services begins preparing awards in March, for the upcoming year.
-Students should expect to receive their award approximately three weeks after being accepted into a degree program at Xavier and after the Office of Student Financial Services has the results of the FAFSA.
+Students will be notified by email when their aid offer is ready to be viewed on Self-Service.
+The Office of Student Financial Services begins preparing awards in March for the upcoming year.
+Students should expect to receive their aid offer approximately three weeks after being accepted into a degree program at Xavier and after the Office of Student Financial Services has the results of the FAFSA.

 General Eligibility Requirements